Amazon to buy MGM, studio behind James Bond and 'Shark Tank'

 Buying MGM would give Amazon access to more films, shows and famous characters, including Rocky, RoboCop and Pink Panther.
 Amazon will also get a cable channel: Epix, which MGM owns.

 Amazon already has its own studio but has had mixed results.
-Two of its shows, "The Marvelous Mrs. Maisel" and "Fleabag," won best comedy series Emmys.
-But many of its films have failed to click with audiences at the box office.
+Two of its shows, “The Marvelous Mrs. Maisel” and “Fleabag," won best comedy series Emmys.
+Although it has won several Oscars, including most recently for “Sound of Metal,” many of its films have failed to click with audiences at the box office.
 Recently, Amazon has been spending on sports and splashy shows.
-It will stream "Thursday Night Football" next year and is producing a "Lord of the Rings" show, which reportedly cost $450 million for its first season alone.
+It will stream “Thursday Night Football" next year and is producing a “Lord of the Rings" show, which reportedly cost $450 million for its first season alone.

-The deal, which is subject to customary approvals, will make Amazon, already one of the most powerful and valuable companies in the world, even bigger.
-Regulators around the world are scrutinizing Amazon's business practices, specifically the way it looks at information from businesses that sell goods on its site and uses it to create its own Amazon-branded products.
+Seattle-based Amazon.com Inc. declined to say when it expects the deal to be finalized.
+But when it does, it will make Amazon, already one of the most powerful and valuable companies in the world, even bigger.
+Regulators around the world are scrutinizing Amazon’s business practices, specifically the way it looks at information from businesses that sell goods on its site and uses it to create its own Amazon-branded products.

 A report by the House Judiciary Committee in October called for a possible breakup of Amazon and others, making it harder for them to buy other businesses and imposing new rules to safeguard competition.